DenverLeee/DenverLeee/README.md

 </a>

 * 🔥 Currently a student in XMUM:
-  - Roaming and Learn from GitHub
+  - Roaming GitHub for Some Awesome
   - I am Looking for **Internship**
   - I am Dying for Any New **Skills**
   - **Learning!
 Learning！ Learning！**
 * 🦀 Collaborate with any **fucking crazy guy**
-* 📫 PM me: qwljy1139643975@gmail.com
+* 📫 Contact me: qwljy1139643975@gmail.com
 * 🤬 Favourite song: [The Other Side of Paradise](https://open.spotify.com/track/0rRjGruFonCGOt0S5zAJNQ "Spotify")